ndming/GS-2M/README.md

 - `--mask_gt`: even with `--masks` or the alpha channel from input images, training would still perform with unmasked RGB as GT.
 To mask them out and fit Gaussians to the foreground object only, add this option.
 This is especially useful for reconstructing objects from scenes with overwhelming background.
-- `--metallic`: when specified, the optimization process will use the full metallic shading model, default to `False`.

 </details>